-The undertaking operates entirely in Spanish territory, with the exception of the Assistance sector, in which the undertaking is authorised to operate in Portugal (premiums in Portugal amounted to 32 thousand euros in 2019).
-Its main business distribution channels are telephone and internet sales.
+The undertaking operates entirely in Spanish territory, with the exception of the Assistance sector, in which the undertaking is authorised to operate in Portugal (premiums in Portugal amounted to 44 and 32 thousand euros in 2020 and 2019 respectively).
+Its business distribution channels are mainly telephone and internet sales.